-Hospice is a philosophy of care that aims to return a sense of control to people at the end stage of a terminal illness, such as metastatic breast cancer.
+Hospice programs strive to give a sense of control to people at the end stage of a terminal illness, such as metastatic breast cancer.

-Because hospice personalizes care, it can help preserve quality of life and allow a person to die as comfortably and with as much dignity as possible.
+Because hospice programs personalize care, they can help preserve quality of life and allow a person to die as comfortably and with as much dignity as possible.

 Hospice care is most often given at home, where the patient is usually the most comfortable .